 The cumulative effect of the rising number of graduates and receding growth in employment opportunities is increasing excess availability of qualified lawyers.
 Based on the Lawyers Supply-Demand projection model developed in this research, it is estimated that over the 10-year period until 2025, there will be 1.6 new licensed lawyers for every new practicing position.
 This will most likely result in a rising number of law school graduates not practising law.
 They will likely find opportunities in other professions or leave the province to find legal work elsewhere.
 Another, more positive outcome may be that new graduates will create their own jobs.
 New technology enables small firms and sole practitioners to access new and larger markets.
 Innovation and cultural shifts may also change how legal services are provided or lead to entirely new types of services.
-For instance, cloud-based technology can be used to deliver unbundled legal services.
-Handling document drafting through the use of technology - selling legal forms to customers online - using web conferencing tools or real-time chat technologies to handle unbundled coaching, and Online Dispute Resolution (ODR)10 through web-based software systems are some of the ways that technology is impacting the legal services field (Harvard Journal of Law and Technology, 2013).
+For instance, cloud-based technology can be used to deliver unbundled legal services.9 Handling document drafting through the use of technologies to handle unbundled coaching, and Online Dispute Resolution (ODR)10 through web-based software systems are some of the ways that technology is impacting the legal services field (Harvard Journal of Law and Technology, 2013).